 Make sure that you understand what question is being asked.
 One of the worst mistakes you can make is to go off on a tangent and fail to answer the question.
 IELTS questions are precisely worded and they require a specific answer.
 Time spent reading the question and understanding the requirements is time well spent.
 It is the surest way to ensure that you answer the question well.

-- Your essay is too general and doesn’t answer the question that was asked.
+Your essay is too general and doesn’t answer the question that was asked.
+For example, the question asks whether you agree or disagree but you don’t give a clear answer.

 Step 2 – think about what you’re going to write for task 2